brooks42/pkto/README.md

 **Q: My Bulbasaur evolved into Ivysaur (flipped over) and then [game event] happened, how do I handle it?**

 **A**: Pokémon with Evolve abilities act just like any other double-faced cards.
 [See this link for more info](https://magic.wizards.com/en/articles/archive/feature/double-faced-card-rules-2011-08-29#:~:text=Double-Faced%20Card%20Rules%201%20Double-Faced%20Cards%20in%20General.,...%204%20Double-Faced%20Cards%20and%20Copy%20Effects.%20).

-**Q: Machop gets a +1/+1 counter when it evolves, and the Machoke on the back gets the same.
-When I activate its evolve ability, how many counters does it get?**

-**A**: Machoke will get one counter.
-The "when it evolves" ability isn't triggered until it has completed the evolution, at which point there is only one such ability.
-The ability on the Machop side triggers when casting a Machoke card for its Evolve From cost.

 **Q: Many Pokémon have abilities that reference them by name, such as "1G: Bellsprout gets +1/+1 until end of turn."
 Evolve Pokémon get all abilities from cards underneath them, do abilities like this still work?**